RuanHenry256/puk360-backend/docs/EVENTS.md

 ## Notes and Extensions

-- Images & categories: The current model does not include `image` or `category`.
-Frontend sample data shows both, so add columns if you plan to persist them.
+- Images: `ImageUrl` is persisted (backend sanitizes blanks to NULL); frontend renders a placeholder when invalid/missing.
-- Filtering: For large datasets, add query params (e.g., `?date=...&category=...&location=...&q=...`) and implement them in the controller layer.
+- Filtering: the feed uses client filters; you can add server-side params to `GET /api/events` as needed.
-- Ownership/roles: If some actions should be restricted (e.g., only hosts/admins create), add a role check after `requireAuth` using `req.user.roles`.
+- Ownership/roles: write routes are restricted to authenticated, active hosts by middleware.